jcristau/Lima-documentation/source/compilation.rst

 **Warning** As Lima libraries are threaded, you can't mixed Release and Debug.
 You **MUST** have to compile all libraries with the same mode.

-**Warning** For those who make an Hardware Interface for Lima, you have to add the precompile directive _WIN32_WINNT=0x0502 to your Visual Studio project if your project use some threads.
+**Warning** For those who make a Hardware Interface for Lima, you have to add the precompile directive _WIN32_WINNT=0x0502 to your Visual Studio project if your project use some threads.